 Most patients who have mild ERM will show no symptoms; diagnosis is only via retinal exam or a non-invasive cross-sectional optical scan.
-As the condition progress, visual distortion starts to occur – e.g. straight lines become wavy, images appearing larger or smaller than they are.
-Decreased central visual acuity will also begin development.
+As the condition progresses, visual distortion starts to occur – e.g. straight lines become wavy, images appearing larger or smaller than they are.
+Decreased central visual acuity may also occur.

 The most common cause is an age-related condition called posterior vitreous detachment (PVD), where the vitreous gel that fills the eye separates from the retina.
 The gel eventually settles on the macula, forming a membrane.
 Other causes may include